-The Modules are available in each of the six specialist applications subject and we strongly recommend that every UK based student taking a specialist applications paper takes the relevant UK Practice Module at the same time.
+The Modules are available in each of the five Specialist Advanced subjects and we strongly recommend that every UK based student taking a Specialist Advanced paper takes the relevant UK Practice Module at the same time.
 You can find the Syllabus for the modules at the end of this page.

 You don't need to pass a Practice Module to qualify as a Fellow but we recommend that new qualifiers who have not passed one of these exams while doing their fellowship exams, sit the relevant practice module within 18 months of qualifying.

-Each UK Practice Module exam consists of a 90 minute multiple choice exam in two parts, which must be taken under exam conditions overseen by a supervisor who is a Fellow of the Institute and Faculty of Actuaries
+Each UK Practice Module exam consists of a 90 minute multiple choice exam in two parts, which must be taken under strict examination conditions

 The two parts of the exams are:

 - A generic section (P0) covering the knowledge and understanding of UK business practice, legislation, and regulation.
 This section is common to all UK Practice Modules and cannot be taken separately.

 - A section specific to the subject specialism.
 The core reading for the relevant specialist applications exam will be suitable for revising for this section of the UK Practice Module exam.